 Housing

-Law students at TU may choose to live on or off campus.
+UTulsa Law students may choose to live on or off campus.
 On-campus housing includes well-maintained and modern apartments located within an easy walking distance from the law school.
 Additional convenient and equally well-maintained and modern options exist within a short driving or walking distance from the law school.
 With a very attractive low cost of living, the city of Tulsa offers a great variety of affordable housing opportunities.
-Information about campus housing may be obtained by calling 918.631.2516.

 Law Journals

-TU College of Law students have the opportunity to publish in three highly respected journals to enhance their academic experience.
+TU College of Law students have the opportunity to publish in two highly respected journals to enhance their academic experience.
 Students work directly with editors and distinguished contributors nationwide.

 Energy Law Journal